 There are risks inherent in securities lending, including the risk of failure of the other party to comply with the terms of the agreement as regards payments to be made or securities to be delivered to the other party.
-Such failure can result in the inability of the lender to return the securities deposited and the possible loss of corporate benefits accruing thereon.
+Such failure can result in a possible loss of rights to the collateral, the inability of the lender to return the securities deposited and the possible loss of corporate benefits accruing thereon.
+Securities lending activity will involve the possibility of causing drastic falls in collateral values in times of strong downward market trends, resulting in reduced collateral values until rectified by the provision of additional security.
+This, along with a simultaneous fall in the value of collateral could cause a potential loss.
+There is also a risk that the stock will not be available for sale during the period for which the stock is lent.